 If applicable, enter the Indiana apportionment percent from the completed schedule.
 (Round to two decimal places; for example, 98.46%.)
 Check box 16a if using Form IT-20 Schedule E, line 9.

 Check box 16b if using Schedule E-7, Apportionment for Interstate Transportation.
 (This schedule is available separately on request.)
 Check box 16c if using another approved method.
 (The appropriate schedule must be enclosed.)
-Do not enter 100% on this line.
+Do not enter 100% or a non-numeric entry (e.g., "Zero" or "None") on this line.
 Failure to include to appropriate schedule or check appropriate box to indicate apportionment method may result in an adjustment in the apportionment percentage to 100% and may result in delay in the processing of your return and/or refund.